-Our pension plan asset allocation at December 31, 2016, and 2015, and target allocation for 2017, are as follows:
+Our pension plan asset allocation at December 31, 2017, and 2016, and target allocation for 2018, are as follows:

-, Percentage of Pla an Assets
+Percentage of Pla an Assets

-Target Dece ember 31,
+Target December 3 31,

-Allocation 2017 2016 2015
+Allocation 2018 2017 2016

-Equity securities 60% to 70% 68% 67%
+Equity securities 60% to 70% 69% 68%

-Debt securities 20% to 30% 21 23
+Debt securities 20% to 30% 22 21

-Real estate 2% to 8% 6 6
+Real estate 2% to 8% 5 6

-Commodities 4% to 6% 5 4
+Commodities 4% to 6% 4 5

 Total 100% 100%

 The investment strategy for pension plan assets is to maintain a broadly diversified portfolio designed to achieve our target average long-term rate of return of 7.0%.
-We reduced our expected rate of return on plan assets to 7.0% in 2017 from 7.5% in 2016 to reflect our expected future returns on plan assets based on our current asset allocation strategy.
 While we believe we can achieve a long-term average rate of return of 7.0%, we cannot be certain that the portfolio will perform to our expectations.
 Assets are strategically allocated among equity, debt, and other investments in order to achieve a diversification level that reduces fluctuations in investment returns.
 Asset allocation target ranges for equity, debt, and other portfolios are evaluated at least every three years with the assistance of an independent consulting firm.
-Actual asset allocations are monitored monthly, and rebalancing actions are executed at least quarterly, if needed.
+Actual asset allocations are monitored monthly, and rebalancing actions are executed at least quarterly, as needed.

 The pension plan investments are held in a Master Trust.
 The majority of pension plan assets are invested in equity securities because equity portfolios have historically provided higher returns than debt and other asset classes over extended time horizons and are expected to do so in the future.
 Correspondingly, equity investments also entail greater risks than other investments.
 Equity risks are balanced by investing a significant portion of the plans' assets in high quality debt securities.
-The average credit rating of the debt portfolio exceeded A at both December 31, 2016 and December 31, 2015.
+The average credit rating of the debt portfolio exceeded A at both December 31, 2017 and December 31, 2016.
 The debt portfolio is also broadly diversified and invested primarily in U.S. Treasury, mortgage, and corporate securities.
-The weighted-average maturity of the debt portfolio was 14 years and 12 years at December 31, 2016, and 2015, respectively.
+The weighted-average maturity of the debt portfolio was 13 years and 14 years at December 31, 2017, and 2016, respectively.